pulkitsingh/Mars-Orbit-Workshop/readme.md

 - The Jupyter notebook designed to guide the students through hands-on programming activities.
 - The Python package that modularises all the need computational and plotting requirement for the workshop.

+## Outline of Material

+This project contains:
+- Mars Orbit Workshop.ipynb : Jupyter notebook for programming activity
+- mars_orbit : python package for computational functionality
+- triangulation.csv, opposition.csv : data files for calculations
+- Mars Orbit Workshop Solutions.ipynb : Solved Jupyter noteboook

 ## Using the Material

 A quick fork of the repository will give you access to the Jupyter notebook and python package.
-Launch the Jupyter notebook with the program of your choice, and you should be guided into the programming activities.
+Launch the Jupyter notebook with the program of your choice, and you will be guided into the programming activity.

 Please contact Pulkit Singh (pulkit@princeton.edu) or Professor Rajesh Sundaresan (rajeshs@iisc.ac.in) if you intend to use this material to conduct a workshop or in any non-personal use.